Rhammel Afflick

 Rhammel Emmanuel Basil Afflick BEM (born 6 April 1994) is a British writer and political activist.
-Afflick is best known for his campaigning on race, knife crime and LGBT+ rights.
+He is best known for his campaigning on race, knife crime and LGBT+ rights.
 He was Director of Communications for Pride in London from 2019 to 2021.

 Born and raised in South West London, Afflick has been campaigning since the age of 11 when he was elected to Kingston Youth Council.

 In 2021, Afflick was awarded BEM for services to the community in London in the 2021 New Year Honours.

 Early life and education

 Afflick was born in Wandsworth and grew up in Balham.
 He attended Chessington School, known as Chessington Community College at the time, for secondary school and sixth form, completing in 2012.
-Afflick has written about his experience as bisexual man in London.
-Afflick is of West Indian decent with both sides of his family originating from Jamaica.
+He has written about his experience as a bisexual man in London.
+Afflick is of West Indian descent with both sides of his family originating from Jamaica.